section-engineering-education/engineering-education/content/articles/Hyperparmeter-Tuning/index.md

 This process of calibrating our model by finding the right hyperparameters to generalize our model is called **HyperParameter Tuning.** We will look at a few of these hyperparameters:

 ###### a.
 Max Depth:
 This argument represents the maximum depth of a tree.
 If not specified, the tree is expanded until the last leaf nodes contain a single value.
-Hence by reducing this meter, we can preclude the tree from memorizing all training samples.
+Hence by reducing this meter, we can preclude the tree from learning all training samples thereby, preventing over-fitting.

 ![max_depth_1.png](/engineering-education/Hyperparameter-Tuning/max_depth_1.png)